Start the Fall out WRITE!

 Reserve Your Spot Now!

 Click now and you’ll get an immediate email confirming your seat.
-Instant confirmation only available online. *Includes food, snacks, pot luck, beverages, champagne and inappropriate conversation.
+Instant confirmation only available online. *Includes snacks, beverages and inappropriate conversation.
 (See the end of this post for Atlanta class location.)

 (SRL Alumni, enter the coupon code WRITEATLANTA to receive your $40 discount!)